 Pass the Stone Game

-Guessing games were popular among Native American children.
+Guessing games were popular among many Native American children.

 Step 1: Spread a blanket on the floor and invite children to sit with you in a circle on the blanket.